poonamveeral/CSCI_3410Test/notes/lectures_notes.md

     *This problem requires you to have successfully completed @problem:mysqlw and @problem:UMLtoRELDriver.*

     Using the relational database schema you obtained in @problem:UMLtoRELDriver, write the `SQL` implementation of that database.
-    Then, using MySQL Workbench, use the "Reverse Engineering" function to obtain a E.E.R. diagram of your database, and compare it with the U.M.L. diagram from @problem:UMLtoRELDriver.
+    Then, using MySQL Workbench, use the "Reverse Engineering" function to obtain a EER diagram of your database, and compare it with the U.M.L. diagram from @problem:UMLtoRELDriver.
     Apart from the difference inherent to the nature of the diagram (i.e., U.M.L.
-Vs E.E.R.), how are they the same?
+Vs EER), how are they the same?
     How do they differ?
     Is the automated tool as efficient and accurate as you are?